Nahor, son of Terah

-In the account of Terah's family mentioned in the Book of Genesis, Nahor II (נָחוֹר – Nāḥōr) is listed as the son of Terah, amongst two other brothers, Abram and Haran.
+In the account of Terah's family mentioned in the Book of Genesis, Nahor (נָחוֹר – Nāḥōr), also spelled Nachor, is listed as the son of Terah, amongst two other brothers, Abram and Haran.
 His grandfather was Nahor I, son of Serug.
 Nahor married the daughter of his brother Haran, Milcah, his niece.
 They may all have been born and raised in the city of Ur: the biblical account states that "Haran died before his father Terah in the land of his birth, in Ur of the Chaldeans".

-In the King James Version, Nahor is also referred to as Nachor.
+Narrative in the Book of Genesis

 When Abram had an encounter with God, this brother directed his family to leave their native land and go to the land of Canaan.
 Terah, their father, coordinated the gathering of his family to journey west to their destination.
 They followed the Euphrates River, with their herds, to the Paddan Aram region.
 This was about halfway along the Fertile Crescent between Mesopotamia and the Mediterranean, in what is now southeastern Turkey.
 In this region, Nahor and his family settled except for his brother Haran, who had died sometime ago back in Ur.
 The city where they settled, Harran, is the place where Nahor's father would die.

 Nahor II continued his own travels and settled in the region of Aram Naharaim, where he founded the town of Nahor.
 Here, he and Milcah had eight sons: